vansh-oberoi/Agentic-RAG-Framework-for-Software-Development-Me-QT5-/README.md

 Generate
 ```

-This allows retrieval and context management to become explicit components of the software-development agent.
+This makes retrieval and context management explicit components of the software-development agent.

 ---